*last updated February 6th, 2020

 You can bake two 5″ pizzelles at the same time.

 Most customers are delighted about how thin and crispy the pizzelles are when baked in the Palmer Pizzelle cookie iron.

 The exterior is stainless steel, and the cooking grids are cast aluminum.
-Great for people who are health conscious and rather not have a Teflon coating.
+This is great for people who are health-conscious and rather not have a Teflon coating.

 For better stability, the Palmer Pizzelle maker stands on three legs.
 Recipes and a wood cone roller are included.

 CucinaPro Polished Pizzelle Maker 220-05P

 Underneath the handle is a ready light indicator.
 For safer use, the steam guard will protect your hands from getting burned.

 The Cucina Pro bakes the cookies in around 50 seconds.
 It is best to use a timer since the batter cooks really quickly.